Wealth Advisor Confidence Survey

 The CPA/Wealth Advisor Confidence Survey™ 2021 Report is available this Spring.

-Each year, the CPA/Wealth Advisor Confidence Survey™ brings together the insights and opinions of 300 CPAs and independent wealth advisors from throughout North America.
+Each year, the CPA/Wealth Advisor Confidence Survey™ analyzes the insights and opinions of over 300 CPAs, estate attorneys and wealth advisors from throughout North America.
 Thought leaders and industry experts share their fears and optimism about the economy, financial markets, financial literacy and their own business growth expectations.
-Find out which types of advisors are most likely to expect double-digit growth in 2020 and learn what they’re doing differently from other advisors to attract and retain clients.
-Download your complimentary 2020 report today.
+Find out which types of advisors are most likely to expect double-digit growth in 2021 and learn what they’re doing differently from other advisors to attract and retain clients.
+Download your complimentary 2021 report today.

 Despite the pandemic and gloom and doom headlines, financial advisors who are leaning into the crisis are still seeing plenty of opportunity.